Gifted and Talent Development

 The HOPE (Having Opportunities Promotes Excellence) scale is research-based and has been through five validity studies across the nation since 2009.
 The HOPE scale was developed to identify academic and social/affective strengths of students from low-income and culturally diverse populations.
 The scale is part of multiple measures and pathways to identify diverse students for gifted services.
 Some students demonstrate strengths in the classroom but do not perform as well on standardized tests.
 Teachers will receive professional development on the HOPE scale before they assess students.

-Identified Gifted students have diverse strengths and needs.
+Identified gifted students have diverse strengths and needs.
 Few identified gifted students are high ability and high achieving in all areas.
 Multiple pathways provide opportunities for students to demonstrate their areas of strength.
-Multiple pathways are needed to identify twice exceptional students who need special education in addition to gifted services as well as students receiving EL services.
+Multiple pathways are needed to identify twice exceptional students who need special education in addition to gifted services as well as students receiving ELD services.

 The identification process in District 196 is ongoing during the elementary years.
 The formal identification process occurs once per year.
 Students will be informally screened by their teachers for strengths areas and high achievement on a daily basis through formative and summative assessments.
 Teachers will respond to students’ advanced learning needs through flexible grouping with differentiation.
 GTD teachers provide resources, strategies and support to classroom teachers to meet the needs of high ability students.